JunctionAt/JunctionPVP/Design.md

         (NYI) 30s PvP enabled after last PvP action and leaving zone

 Beds:
-    (NYI) Only allowed to spawn via bed in the region defined
+    Only allowed to spawn via bed in the region defined

 Mob Spawns:
     Double in PvP zone